aoool/real-self-driving-car-using-ros/README.md

 We tried different neural networks for traffic lights detection and classification.
 We first used the data obtained during the [Image Annotation](#image-annotation) step.
 Models trained on these data did not perform well enough on similar but previously unseen images.
-The [4Tzones Traffic Lights Dataset](https://yadi.sk/d/a1Kr8Wmg0zfa0A) is just not good enough to enable the neural network generalization capability.
+The [4Tzones Traffic Lights Dataset](https://yadi.sk/d/a1Kr8Wmg0zfa0A) is just not good enough to enable the neural network to generalize.
 The dataset is unbalanced in different aspects.
-That is, the number of samples per class is not equal to each other; the majority of red traffic light images are captured from the far distance; on all the traffic light images containing a close view of the traffic light, the traffic light position is biased to the left, and in other aspects.
+That is, the number of samples per class is not equal to each other; the majority of red traffic light images are captured from far distances; in all the traffic light images containing a close view of the traffic light, the traffic light position is biased to the left, and in other aspects.
 After several trial and error attempts, it was obvious that we need to augment the dataset.
 Moreover, for different models we used different